temporalio/documentation/docs-src/concepts/what-is-a-workflow-execution.md

 If a failure occurs, the Workflow Execution picks up where the last recorded event occurred in the Event History.

-To do this, the Replay retries the Workflow Execution function and expects a response.
+To accomplish this, the Replay retries the Workflow Execution function and expects a response.
 If the corresponding response was recorded in the Event History, the Replay process continues to the next function.
 If a response wasn't recorded in the Event History, the Replay _retries_ that function and records the response in the Event History.
 This process repeats often.

 You can use Replay APIs from any of the Temporal SDKs to control this behavior.